sebodiaz/DropGen/README.md

 This is the reference implementation for `DropGen`.
 Please see the instructions below on how to use the codebase.

-If you questions about the paper please contact `sdd@mit.edu`.
+If you have any questions about the paper please contact `sdd@mit.edu`.
 If you encounter issues with the repo, please open an issue.
 Thanks!

 ## Table of Contents
 - [To-Do](#to-do)